 Keep this open while you work

-Gemini CLI’s surface keeps growing.
-Bookmark this page, and when a new release ships check the freshness block at the top to confirm the version you are running matches what was tested.
-Pair this with the Gemini CLI install guide for first-time setup, and with the Ollama commands cheat sheet if you also run local models alongside.
+Gemini CLI ships fast.
+When a new release lands, check the freshness block at the top of this page to confirm the version you are running matches what was tested.
+Pair this with the Gemini CLI install guide for first-time setup, the Aider cheat sheet if you alternate with that agent, and the Ollama commands cheat sheet if you also run local models alongside.